 Little reminders like this are why writing groups are so valuable.
 Writing alone and never sharing anything with anyone works for some people, but if you want to write professionally, that’s not really an option.
 Somebody’s going to read your work, whether that be family members, beta readers, or your editor.
 And, as solitary as writing can be, sometimes it’s nice to get some outside input.

 The writing group I’m a member of meets in Boulder every two weeks.
-Though we all write speculative fiction, everyone brings a unique perspective; we’ve got a pharmacist and mother of two, a couple retirees, a computer programmer, a landscaper, a guy who sells fruit in the midwest for four months out of the year so he can write for the other eight.
+Though we all write speculative fiction, everyone brings a differing perspective; we’ve got a pharmacist and mother of two, a couple retirees, a computer programmer, a landscaper, a guy who sells fruit in the midwest for four months out of the year so he can write for the other eight.

 It’s these unique personalities that make our critique sessions so beneficial.
 For example, we’ve got one member who can find something to like in every piece and another member who can, without fail, pinpoint exactly what isn’t working.